10 Best Hikes in Switzerland (for All Skill Levels) – Ultimate Summer Trails Guide

 Trail Map: Pizol – 5-Lake Hike

-An underrated gem in Eastern Switzerland – the contrast between rocky ridges and aquamarine lakes is striking.
-I’ve done this trail mid-July when snow still lingered in the shadows.
+An underrated gem in Eastern Switzerland, the contrast between rocky ridges and aquamarine lakes is striking.
+I’ve hiked this trail in mid-July when snow still lingered in the shadows.

 Stoos Ridge Hike (Moderate, Central Switzerland)